 - Seal large cavities

 Are Inlays & Onlays Right for You?

-After shaving down a little bit of tooth structure, our dentist in Aurora, ON, will take accurate impressions and fasten a temporary inlays & onlays.
-Once the permanent inlays & onlays is ready, we use strong dental adhesive to secure it firmly onto the tooth surface.
+After shaving down a little bit of tooth structure, our dentists, will take accurate impressions and fasten a temporary inlays & onlays.
+Once the permanent inlays & onlays is ready, we use strong dental adhesive to secure them firmly onto the tooth surface.
 Looking after your teeth and refraining from chewing hard or sticky foods can help inlays & onlays last for more than ten years.
 The lifespan of inlays & onlays is determined by chewing forces on the tooth, the patient’s oral hygiene, the nerves inside the tooth, and the position of the tooth.